Social Egg Freezing

 Egg retrieval involves a transvaginal ultrasound probe with a needle guide.
 Using sterile technique the needle will pass through the vaginal wall directly into the ovary on each side.
 As each follicle is punctured, the fluid is drained and sent to the lab where it is examined under a microscope by an embryologist to identify each egg.

-You can bring your favorite CD with you.
 On a large screen TV you will see how the physician is collecting your eggs.

 Do not plan any other activities for the day of your egg retrieval and plan to have someone available who can drive you home after the procedure.
 When you arrive home, relax and have an early night.
 It is not uncommon to have some abdominal discomfort and light vaginal bleeding post retrieval.